-Interested in professional development or engineering entrepreneurship?
+Interested in engineering entrepreneurship?

 Register for online engineering courses from one of the top Universities.
-These courses are intended for off-campus professionals who want to understand the business issues in engineering, as well as how new technology-based businesses are created and managed.
+These courses are intended for off-campus individuals who want to understand the business issues in engineering, as well as how new technology-based businesses are created and managed.

 GE 400 - Engineering Law Professor Joseph Barich